commercetools/merchant-center-application-kit/CONTRIBUTING.md

 - Copy `.env.template` and name it `.env`
 - You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to the environment variable: `GITHUB_AUTH`
 - Run `yarn changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.
+- The list of committers does not need to be included.
+- Check if some Pull Requests are referenced by different label types and decide if you want to keep only one entry or have it listed multiple times.
 - Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
 For each breaking change also write who it affects and instructions for migrating existing code.
 - Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
 Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.